 Strong AV documentation depends on strong inputs.
 Before production begins, Cognitive AV typically needs the following:

-If key information is incomplete, Cognitive AV will flag assumptions, exclusions, dependencies, and open questions before production starts.
+If key information is incomplete, Cognitive AV will surface assumptions, exclusions, dependencies, compatibility risks, and open questions before production starts.

-Whether you need overflow engineering support, AV scope help for a bid, or a room audit for an underperforming space, the best first step is a clearly bounded engagement with a visible output.
+Whether you need overflow engineering support, AV bid support for a non-AV contractor bid, or a room rescue review for an underperforming workplace space, the best first step is a clearly bounded engagement with a visible output.

 Start with a defined room, package, or cleanup scope.